Dave Made a Maze: Plot

 Eventually, the main group run into Jane, who, after stepping on a lever, has her head chopped off by an ax (though instead of blood, her body squirts out red yarn and confetti).
 Greg and Brynn find themselves in some catacombs and Greg trips a wire and is impaled by a trap.
 Brynn meets up with Annie and the rest and when they return to Greg discover his body is missing.
 Based on the "paint can prints" Gordon deduces that a Minotaur took his body away.
 Annie uses a box cutter to cut through the walls and realizes that the maze is alive.
 As the group jump through the wall, the Minotaur kills Brynn.
 The group run into Dave, who leads them to safety.
 Dave admits that he is not sure how the maze came to be how it is, but he knows that it is growing on its own and that it might be connected to his imagination.
 He insists that they finish the maze so that they can escape, even though he is not sure how.
 Dave also reveals that his hand is now made entirely of cardboard due to sticking it into an odd vulva-shaped hole.

 After several other near-deaths, the group realize that they need to attack the maze at its heart, which Dave neglected to make.
 They reach a strange cardboard puppet version of Brynn who keeps asking for high fives.
 They immediately realize it is a trap and Gordon, Harry and his crew keep it distracted by interviewing it while Dave and Annie go off to find the heart.
 After another surreal moment of clarity, Dave and Annie manage to make a heart resembling a zoetrope.
 They cut through the wall which causes the maze to react.
 Gordon, Harry and the crew attempt to catch the fake Brynn which suddenly produces a giant demonic hand.
 The hand retreats, but the cameraman is dragged along with it.
 He tosses the bag of tapes to Harry before dying.

 The group reunite as Gordon distracts the Minotaur by leading it away.
 He passes Leonard who is killed by cardboard saw blades.
-Dave, Annie, Harry and the boom operator set up the heart and using a katana, slice the heart causing all the walls and the entire maze to fall.
-Everyone finds themselves back in the apartment and proceed to clean up all the cardboard.
+Dave, Annie, Harry and the boom operator set up the heart and using a wakizashi, slice the heart causing all the walls and the entire maze to fall.
+Everyone finds themselves back in the apartment and they proceed to clean up all the cardboard.
 Harry tasks Gordon with telling the families of those who died and asks Dave what they should call the documentary.
 Dave sarcastically suggests Dave Made a Maze, despite Gordon's belief that it was a labyrinth.
 As Dave and Annie toss the last of the cardboard by the dumpster, they fail to notice the Minotaur climbing out along with an origami bird.
-The Minotaur walks away while throwing up an ILY sign.